sandervspl/auctionoton/apps/vercel/README.md

+# API

+Edge API hosted on Vercel

-# Database
+## Database

-This is the Auctionoton database for servers that are not supported by TSM or Nexushub.
-It is a manual effort for now, so it might not always be up-to-date.
+The Auctionoton API mainly uses Nexushub to get AH data, but for classic-era servers we have our own database.

-## Development
+### Development

 Code is a little bit janky because it's mostly the result of AI converting the Go parser from AuctionDB to TypeScript.
 I tried fixing it up a little bit.
 It is also 100x faster than the original code when working with an external DB.